canongun/project_manipulation/README.md

 It executes commands to move the mobile platform.

+__mobile_platform_rotation_controller_server.py__

+PID rotation controller for mobile robot platform in order to be more accurate when rotating.

 __move_both_server.py__

 It includes the algorithms to move both fixed and mobie arm synchronously.